 Jess Zimbabwe is the Principal and Founder of Plot Strategies.
-Until recently, she directed for ten years the Daniel Rose Center for Public Leadership—a partnership the National League of Cities (NLC) and the Urban Land Institute (ULI).
+Until recently, she directed for ten years the Daniel Rose Center for Public Leadership—a partnership of the National League of Cities (NLC) and the Urban Land Institute (ULI).
 The Center’s flagship program was the Daniel Rose Fellowship, which brings the mayors and senior leadership teams of 4 cities together for a year-long program of learning from land use experts, technical assistance, study tours, leadership development, and peer-to-peer exchange.
 The Rose Center also convened thought leaders, conducted research, and delivered educational programs on topics of public/private interest in real estate development, design, planning, economic development, and land use strategy.
 Jess served as the Rose Center’s first Executive Director and was a member of the senior management teams at both ULI and NLC.

 Previously, Jess was the Director of the Mayors’ Institute on City Design.
 In that capacity she worked with over 125 American mayors and cities to help local leaders better understand issues of urban design so that they could advocate for better built environments in their own communities.
 During her time at the Mayors’ Institute, she also served as Vice President for Programs at the American Architectural Foundation, overseeing that organization’s Great Schools by Design program and developing the Sustainable Cities Design Academy.
 Prior to that, Jess served as the Community Design Director at Urban Ecology, providing pro bono community planning and design assistance to low-income neighborhoods in the San Francisco Bay Area.
 Her primary project was the design and development of a community cultural center in the San Antonio district of East Oakland.